Eltonjohn-Oketch/R-PRGM-Wk14/README.md

-# R-PRGM-Wk14 (most relevant marketing strategies that will result to highest number of sales)
+# R-PRGM-Wk14 (Marketing strategies that will result to highest number of sales)

 Defining the Question